First offsite cleaning facility utilizing Tech Sonic's proprietary and patented technologies in Baytown, Texas.

-Tech Sonic's employees have moved into their new manufacturing facility located in Morinville, Alberta.
+Tech Sonic employees move into their new manufacturing facility in Morinville, Alberta.

 The first system for South America, a Model 7700, is delivered to a Braskem plant in Northern Brazil.
 This is the most powerful system ever built.

-Started off-site facility pilot projects to determine demand in three locations; Sarnia, Ontario, Canada; Reserve, Louisiana, USA; and Rotterdam, The Netherlands.
+Offsite facility pilot projects are started to determine demand in three locations; Sarnia, Ontario, Canada; Reserve, Louisiana, USA; and Rotterdam, the Netherlands.

-Based on the success of the pilots, Tech Sonic will be constructing the first off-site cleaning facility located in Baytown, Texas, USA.
+Based on the success of the pilots, Tech Sonic plans construction of the first offsite cleaning facility in Baytown, Texas, USA.
 Expected completion is January 2019.

-The first three new systems are constructed.
-Two model 3300’s were sold and delivered to operating partners who will help grow the business in Europe and the USA.
+Three systems are constructed using the improved design.
+Two model 3300’s are sold and delivered to operating partners who help grow the business in Europe and the USA.

 Darrell Stang joins Tech Sonic as President & CEO.
-All Tech Sonic Cleaning Systems are redesigned to provide 50% more cleaning power for manufacturing in Canada, roles and responsibilities are redefined within the expanded organization and a new strategy for global growth is developed.
+All Tech Sonic Cleaning Systems are redesigned to provide 50% more cleaning power.
+Manufacturing of the improved design begins in St. Albert, Alberta, Canada.
+Roles and responsibilities are redefined within the expanded organization and a new strategy for global growth is developed.

-At the end of 2014, the intellectual property and trademark rights for Tech Sonic were purchased from ACDEN by the Aligned Ventures Innovative Fund, and a new company, called Tech Sonic LP was formed as a part of the AVIF group.
+At the end of 2014, the intellectual property and trademark rights for Tech Sonic are purchased from ACDEN by the Aligned Ventures Innovative Fund, and a new company, called Tech Sonic LP is formed as a part of the AVIF group.

 ACDEN continues to operate ACDEN Tech Sonic in Northern Alberta, under license from Tech Sonic LP.